aryanrangapur/SMTP/README.md

-# Build Our Own SMTP Server
+# Build An SMTP Server

 ## Introduction to Mail Servers
 The concept of creating a personal mail server is introduced, focusing on setting up an SMTP server.
 The topics covered include how emails are sent and received, and how to create custom email addresses using a domain.